What is market segmentation?

 This involves using a mass marketing approach to sell products to customers.
 Under this strategy, the entire market is targeted instead of a small segment.
 An example is generic consumables such as salt or sugar.
 You can advertise products using this approach, as many consumers have the same needs for the products.

-Companies that use the strategy include Coca-Cola and Colgate, who have overwhelming market share and mass market appeal.
-They sell products that do not require customer segmentation, as they target all consumers within a population.
+Companies that use the strategy include Coca-Cola and Colgate, which have overwhelming market share and mass-market appeal.
+They sell products that don’t require , as they target all consumers within a population.

 Concentrated strategy